The Pearl South Pacific Resort – Convenient, spacious, and comfortable, with perfect beach and river frontage.

-- Room Types: Premium Garden View Rooms • Premium Marina View Rooms • Premium Ocean View Rooms • Penthouse Suites
+- Room Types: Premium Garden View Room • Premium Marina View Room • Premium Ocean View Room • Penthouse Suite

 - Smoking Rooms: Smoking is not allowed anywhere in or near the rooms or public areas.
 Only on the beach and in the gardens.

-- Best Room: The lavish and secluded Penthouse Suites contain a king-sized bed, lounge/dining area (separated from the bedroom by a peculiar half-wall), ornate furniture and huge balcony/veranda.
+- Best Room: The lavish and secluded Penthouse Suites come with king-sized beds, living/dining areas, ornate furniture, and huge balconies/patios.
 Each suite also features a different décor (e.g. Indian or Oriental).

-- For families: Child minding services and cots available.
+- For families: Babysitting services and cots available.

-- The Establishment – just across from the hotel entrance.
-Relaxed or sophisticated areas for pizzas, seafood and barbeques.
-Beer garden, themed nights, live music and drink specials.
+- The Establishment – Just across from the hotel entrance.
+Relaxed or sophisticated areas for pizzas, seafood, and barbecues.
+Beer garden, themed nights, live music, and drink specials.
 What’s not to like?
-4-minute walk.

-- Oasis Restaurant (354 0617) – modestly claims to offer the ‘best coffee in town’.
-A local favourite for burgers and pizzas.
+- Oasis Restaurant – Modestly claims to offer the ‘best coffee in town’.
+A local favorite for burgers and pizzas.
 The first along the pond-side path.
-14-minute walk.

-- Baka Blues Café (345 0041) – mostly outdoor seating, with a dingy bar inside.
-Barbeques, Cajun food and live music nightly, which can be heard in adjoining cafés.
-14-minute walk.
+- Baka Blues Café – Mostly outdoor seating with a dingy bar inside.
+Barbecues, Cajun food, and live music nightly, which can be heard in adjoining cafés.

-- Water’s Edge (345 0145) – spacious pond-side decking, with permanent specials (including delicious curries) to lure clientele from other cafés closer to the road.
-15-minute walk.
+- Water’s Edge – Spacious pond-side deck, with permanent specials (including delicious curries) to lure clientele from other cafés closer to the road.

-- Market or Grocery: A few modest shops offering basic supplies are just across the road from the hotel entrance.
-Better is the Arts Village, with a minimart, bank and post office about 700m eastwards.
+- A few modest shops offering basic supplies are just across the road from the hotel entrance.
+The Arts Village is better with a minimart, bank, and post office about 700m eastwards.